wbhager/Python-Practice/FirstAIAgent/readme.md

 11/19: Learned more about webhooks, testing the first webhook trigger node and tried to determine why I was receiving error 404s and why URL only worked with port 5680 and not 5678

-11/23: Tested post request success by sending messages n8n from the terminal, studied up on the basics of UI development and watched online videos outlining the of web development and html
+11/23: Tested post request success by sending messages n8n from the terminal, studied up on the basics of UI development and watched online videos outlining the of web development and html, initialized one html file, javascript file, and css file